Nikooei-SPH-2019/Nikooei-Data/README.md

 -	For adjustment of slip velocity of granular materials along the walls, change the "Ls" parameter in “projection.cpp” C++ source file.

+Note:
+A "Solver" folder should be created, in which a "boost" folder is located.
+Please make sure that "boost" folder of the MTL4 solver (http://old.simunova.com/en/node/189) replaces the existing empty "boost" folder.